-- i Kornai, János (1957), A gazdasági vezetés túlzott központosítása.
+Kornai, János (1957), A gazdasági vezetés túlzott központosítása.
 Budapest: KJK, p.
 4. (= Overcentralization in Economic Administration.
+Oxford: OUP, 1959. p.
+4.)

-Oxford: OUP, 1959.) - ii Kornai, János (1993), A szocialista rendszer.
+ii Kornai, János (1993), A szocialista rendszer.
 Kritikai politikai gazdaságtan.
+Budapest: HVG

-Budapest: HVG Kiadó, p.
+- Kiadó, p.
 45. (= The Socialist System.
 The Political Economy of Communism.
-Princeton, NJ: Princeton UP, 1992.)

-iii Overcentralization... was written before the revolution of October 1956.
+Princeton, NJ: Princeton UP, 1992., p.
+13.) - Overcentralization... was written before the revolution of October 1956.
 It emerges from a yet-to-be-published interview with Kornai that the manuscript was smuggled out of Hungary to Oxford, England.
 There it attracted the attention of John Hicks, who seems to have recommended it to Oxford University Press.
 The book attracted considerable attention in the Western press, with appreciative reviews appearing in the Manchester Guardian and The Times.
 It also received lengthy positive peer reviews in many Western academic journals.
 The reception at home was quite different, in line with the times.
-The 'tribute' to the work was dismissal of its author from the Institute of Economics.

-- ^{iv} Füst, Milán (1998), Szellemek utcája (Street of Spirits).
+The 'tribute' to the work was dismissal of its author from the Institute of Economics. - ^{iv} Füst, Milán (1998), Szellemek utcája (Street of Spirits).
 Budapest: Nap Kiadó, p.
-7. - ^v With hindsight, even the title of the paper is revealing: 'Kétszintű tervezés: játékelméleti modell és iteratív számítási eljárás népgazdasági távlati tervezési feladatok megoldására' (Two-tier planning: a game-theory model and iterative calculation procedure for resolving long-term planning assignments for the people's economy).
-At the time it appeared, most Eastern European economists had not even heard of game theory, let alone applied it actively (Közgazdasági Szemle, Vol. 9, No. 12, 1962, pp. 1429-43).

-- ^{vi} Milgrom, P., and J. Roberts, 'Information asymmetries, strategic behavior, and industrial organization'.
+7. - With hindsight, even the title of the paper is revealing: 'Kétszintű tervezés: Játékelméleti modell és iteratív számítási eljárás népgazdasági távlati tervezési feladatok megoldására" (Two-Level Planning: A Game-Theoretical Model and Iterative Computing Procedure for Solving Long-Term Planning Problems of National Economy).
+At the time it appeared, most Eastern European economists had not even heard of game theory, let alone applied it actively (Közgazdasági Szemle, Vol. 9, No. 12, 1962, pp. 1429-43). - vi Milgrom, P., and J. Roberts, 'Information asymmetries, strategic behavior, and industrial organization'.
 The American Economic Review, Vol. 77, No. 1, p.
-185. - ^{vii} Smith, V.L.
+185. - vii Smith, V.L.
 (1989), 'Theory, experiment and economics'.
 The Journal of Economic Perspectives, Vol. 3, No. 1, p.
 151. - viii In English: The Road to a Free Economy.
 Shifting from a Socialist System: The Example of Hungary.
 New York: W.W.
-Norton, 1990. - ^{ix} János Kornai had last taken a direct part in events on October 23, 1956, when he (along with Ferenc Donáth) cooperated in devising Imre Nagy's programme, as a member of an expert committee. - ^x Kornai (1993), p.
-65. - xi Kolodko, G.W.
-(2002), Globalizáció és a volt szocialista országo k fejlődési ten den ciátBudapest: Kossuth Kiadó, p.
+Norton, 1990. - János Kornai had last taken a direct part in events on October 23, 1956, when he (along with Ferenc Donáth) cooperated in devising Imre Nagy's programme, as a member of an expert committee. - ^x Kornai (1993), p.
+65. (The Socialist System, 1992. p.
+33.)

+Kolodko, G.W.
+(2002), Globalizáció és a volt szocialista országo k fellődési tendenciái Budapest: Kossuth Kiadó, p.
 12. (= Globalization and Catching-Up in Transition Economies.
 Rochester: University of Rochester Press).